deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1a/result_edc_vc.md

 As demonstrated in the EDC MVD commit [9a5f93c](https://github.com/eclipse-edc/MinimumViableDataspace/commit/9a5f93c89cf5624cc4bf8eaa024a29da9b8e3d12), access control can also be enforced on the view catalog scope.
 In the [MVD implementation](https://github.com/eclipse-edc/MinimumViableDataspace?tab=readme-ov-file#33-access-control), catalog requests require the presentation of a MembershipCredential.
 For more details on the implementation, please refer to [this file](https://github.com/eclipse-edc/MinimumViableDataspace/blob/main/extensions/dcp-impl/src/main/java/org/eclipse/edc/demo/dcp/policy/MembershipCredentialEvaluationFunction.java).
 Since catalog requests or Federated Catalogs are embedded inside a connector, the policy can be enforced by the connector identity.

 #### Measured results
 As demonstrated above, EDC provides an open-box process for publishing a data product (data asset along with its policies and contract).
 This process makes the data product available in the connector catalog or the federated catalog.
-Based on the criteria outlined in the [Evaluation Criteria](./test.md#evaluation-criteria) section of the test description, the test is assigned the following score:
+Based on the criteria outlined in the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section of the test description, the test is assigned the following score:

 **Functional Suitability Quality Metric: 4**
 #### Notes